28 October 2019

 An end to “shambolic”?
 Evaluating the MoJ’s £120m contract for providing court interpreters

-The outcome of the election was as follows:
+The outcome of the election of Officers was as follows:

 Chair: Nia Griffith MP (Labour)